openshift/ci-docs/content/en/docs/release-oversight/disruption-testing/code-implementation.md

-If this is a completely new backend being tested then [query_results](https://github.com/openshift/origin/blob/master/pkg/synthetictests/allowedbackenddisruption/query_results.json) data will need to be added or, if preferable, NewBackendDisruptionTestWithFixedAllowedDisruption can be used instead of NewBackendDisruptionTest and the allowable disruption hardcoded.
+If this is a completely new backend being tested, then [query_results](https://github.com/openshift/origin/blob/master/pkg/synthetictests/allowedbackenddisruption/query_results.json) data will need to be added or, if preferable, NewBackendDisruptionTestWithFixedAllowedDisruption can be used instead of NewBackendDisruptionTest and the allowable disruption hardcoded.

 ### Updating test data